Hard Drive Failure

 Electrical shorts can also be caused by liquid on the circuit board.

 In this situation, the drive’s components might still be “healthy,” but its performance has dipped below the threshold for a normal computer to read it.
 Special, fault-tolerant tools must be employed to access the drive and salvage its data.
-Since no two hard drives have the same calibrations, even replacing failed components cannot return a failed hard drive to perfect health.
+Since no two drives have the same calibrations, even replacing failed components cannot return a failed hard drive to perfect health.

-A hard drive can be damaged by:
+A hard drive may be damaged by:

 Physical Trauma (hard drive dropped, crushed, circuit board shorted, etc.)